aws-solutions-library-samples/guidance-for-asynchronous-inference-with-stable-diffusion-on-aws/docs/en/async_img_sd_IG.md

     - CIDR `10.0.0.0/16`
     - 3 public subnets in different availability zones, with size `/19`
     - 3 private subnets in different availability zones, with size `/19`
-    - 3 NAT gateways (placed in public subnets)
+    - 1 NAT gateway (placed in a public subnet) for cost savings
     - 1 Internet gateway
     - Corresponding route tables and security groups

-  **Currently, those parameters of a new VPC cannot be customized**.

-- In the current version, this guidance can only be deployed on a new EKS cluster with a fixed version of `1.28`.
-We will update the cluster version as new Amazon EKS versions are released.
+- In the current version, this guidance deploys a new EKS cluster with Kubernetes version `1.35`.

 ### Deployment process overview